Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

 	hg push

 The wiki repository above is world-writable.
-Your changes will be visible immediately after the push at <http://sandbox.suckless.org>.
-This web site contains an additional disclaimer at the bottom that any content is not our responsibility, and is only intended to give you an idea how your changes will look like once they are accepted.

 Rules
 -----
-* If any abuse happens, we will disable the PREVIEW upstream wiki, keep this in mind.
+* If any abuse happens, we will disable world-writable access.
+Keep this in mind!
   We kindly ask you to not destroy the way we like to collaborate with the community.
 * Please do not add files bigger than *100kb*.
 * Please do not add any binary files except screenshots or images related to our software.